routechoiceslivegps/gps-data-codec/README.md

 # gps-data-codec

-Python library, implemented in rust, including base functions for encoding and decoding of gps data (timestamp, latitude, and longitude) using leb128 algorythm.
+Python library, implemented in rust, including base functions for encoding and decoding of gps data (timestamp, latitude, and longitude) using a algorithm similar to the one seen on encoded polylines.
 It is used to store competitors data on https://www.routechoices.com

 ## install